bchiang7/v4/content/about/index.md

 skills:
   - JavaScript (ES6+)
   - HTML & (S)CSS
-  - React
+  - Typescript
   - Vue
+  - Python
   - Node.js
-  - Express
+  - Express / Nestjs
+  - GraphQL
-  - NativeScript
+  - Blockchain
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA who enjoys building things that live on the internet.
-I develop exceptional websites and web apps that provide intuitive, pixel-perfect user interfaces with efficient and modern backends.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+I'm Rubin.
+I'm a Nodejs Developer for [Rosebay Group](https://rosebaycorporate.com/) in Kathmandu, Nepal.
+I am passionate about building excellent software that improves the lives of those around me.
+I specialize in creating software for clients ranging from individuals and small-businesses all the way to large enterprise corporations.

 Here are a few technologies I've been working with recently: